Olubola-T/Crime_Clusters/README.md

 CLUSTERING

 Both hierarchical and k-means clustering were initially tested on the data; hierarchical performed better and was fitted to the data.
 Cluster labels were generated.
 Dimensionaluty reduction with principal component analysis was performed in order to visualize the clusters.
 Barplots were used to examine the characteristics of the clusters.
+A colour-coded map of Coventry was used to represent the findings.

 RESULTS